Teaching English in Medellin

-- Idiomas Blendex – Communicative Approach – jeans and t-shirt – no books – only worksheets – a lot of freedom – staff is great – fellow teachers are super friendly – the director is Cesar Fernandez (who by the way is an amazing person) – semesters starts in March/April then in August/September depending on the level – pay is not so high, usually around $18,000 per hour for intermediate to advanced levels – no help with work visa – paid as an independent contractor – always paid on time – require teaching credentials – require you to pay health insurance.
+- Idiomas Blendex – Communicative Approach – jeans and t-shirt – no books – only worksheets – a lot of freedom – staff is great – fellow teachers are super friendly – the director is amazing – semesters start in March/April then in August/September depending on the level – pay is not so high, usually around $18,000 per hour for intermediate to advanced levels – help with work visa – always pay on time – require teaching credentials.

-There are many English learning centers in Medellin, all you have to do is search online or look in facebook for centro de idiomas en medellin, aprender ingles en medellin, coursos de ingles en medellin.
+There are many English learning centers in Medellin, all you have to do is search online or look on facebook for centro de idiomas en Medellin, aprender ingles en Medellin, coursos de ingles en Medellin.

 If you’re looking for a job I suggest you get on facebook and join the expat groups like Colombians and Expats in Medellin and start networking.

 I had a roommate who has been a professor at a university here for a couple of years now and he said that all he did was walk into the language center of the campus and inquired about leaving his resume.
 The director talked to him that day and he was hired shortly after.

 My Experience Teaching English in Medellin

 As you can guess I teach at Blendex.
 Teaching English is a hobby/passion, thus the creation of the Medellin Buzz.
 I only work in the mornings with the advanced level classes and people there have become best friends for me.

 When I started out as an English teacher in Medellin I was a little nervous.
 The class sizes where anywhere from 8 to 12 students and since Blendex’s methodology is Communicative the material was limited, so lesson planning was key.